 What is faith?
 This probably sounds like a silly question – but only if we have given it no thought because we assume we fully understand it.
 Consider one small sampling of the evidence.

 In the second and third centuries before Christ, Jewish scholars translated their Hebrew Bible into Greek.
 We call their work the Septuagint.
-Interesting questions might be: When they used the Greek word pistis (faith), what Hebrew words and ideas were they trying to convey?
+Interesting questions might be: What Hebrew ideas were they trying to convey when they used the Greek word pistis (faith)?
 Was their understanding of faith broader, the same or narrower than ours?
-Take a look.
+Let’s take a look.

-Here is a list of the Hebrew words whose concepts the Septuagint translators chose to render into Greek by using pistis:
+Here is a list of the Hebrew words that are rendered in the Septuagint with pistis (faith):

 ‘emun – trusting, faithfulness: Deuteronomy 32:20; Proverbs 13:17